DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 #### d.
 Retrieving license usage

-After a couple of minutes, the NGINX load balancer reflects the Ingress configuration and you will be able to access the IBM License Service by retrieving the URL with this command:
+After a couple of minutes, the ingress configuration is created and you will be able to access the IBM License Service by retrieving the URL with this command:

 ```
 export LICENSING_URL=$(kubectl get ingress ibm-licensing-service-instance -n ibm-common-services |awk '{print $4}' |tail -1)/ibm-licensing-service-instance